Strako/Youtube-audio-comporessor-for-Google-Chrome/README.md

 # YouTube Audio Compressor Extension for Google Chrome

 This repository contains a Google Chrome extension that enables audio compression for YouTube videos using the Web Audio API.
-The compression is based on the Mozilla Web API `BaseAudioContext.createDynamicsCompressor()` method.
+The compression is based on the Mozilla Web API `BaseAudioContext.createDynamicsCompressor() method`.

 ## Installation